 Diabetic Foot Care

-People with Diabetes are more likely to experience circulation issues, nerve damage (neuropathy), and other problems, generally associated with impaired blood sugar levels.
+People with diabetes are more likely to experience circulation issues, nerve damage (neuropathy), and other problems generally associated with impaired blood sugar levels.
 The better blood sugar is managed and maintained at a healthy level, the less likely a person will experience these issues.
 Diabetes can be safely managed and lived with; having Diabetes does not automatically mean that a person has to have the associated health issues.
-The best thing anyone with Diabetes can do is work with their health care team to manage their blood glucose.
+The best thing anyone with Diabetes can do is work with their healthcare team to manage their blood glucose.

 Similarly, a nerve impulse can’t get to the other side (or down the rest of the nerve).
-That’s when tingling, burning, and eventually, numbness occurs.
+That’s when tingling, burning, and, eventually, numbness occur.
 Having numb feet means that a person can’t feel things – like a pebble, splinter, or blister – and keeps walking on the problem area; the injured area keeps getting worse and worse because the person can’t feel it.
-And if there are circulation problems, healing can take much, much longer.
+And if there are circulation problems, healing can take much longer.
 These injuries turn into wounds, which can turn into much bigger and more complicated issues.

 - Diabetic Foot Care

 On your first visit, we will professionally assess your current foot health.
 Our diabetic foot care nurses will assess your overall foot health and address any concerns related to your last visit.
 Personalized service is one of our top priorities.
 We go out of our way to make sure that you’re comfortable every step of your visit.

 Prevention is the best medicine.
 Diabetes.ca recommends a good daily foot-care routine and reasonable blood sugar control to keep your feet healthy.
 Having a foot-care kit containing nail clippers, lotion, and more in one place makes it easier to care for your feet every day.
 Follow this diabetic foot care routine daily: